 Processing of notary applications takes approximately 17-25 days from the date it is received by our office.

-The National Notary Association is not associated with the South Dakota Secretary of State's office.
+The National Notary Association and the Notary Law Institute are not associated with the South Dakota Secretary of State's office.

 The notary public is a position of great importance with origins that trace back to the days of the Republic of Rome.
 Today, it remains a position of importance in our republic.